The truth about ready meals

-After a long and tiring day, reaching into the fridge for a ready meal might be much more appealing than preparing a meal from scratch.
-There’s no denying that ready meals are quick, easy and often pretty cheap.
-But do they provide the nutrients your body needs to live well?
+After a long and tiring day, a ready meal might be more appealing than preparing a meal from scratch.
+After all – ready meals are quick and easy.
+But do they provide you with the nutrients your body needs for good health?
 Here, I explain what you need to know about ready meals and share my tips for keeping them as healthy as possible.

 Are ready meals bad for you?